jasonpolites/google-oauth-test/README.md

 ## Setup
 This sample requires a `client_secret.json` file to be present in the root of the sample folder.
 You create this file by following the guidelines [here] (https://developers.google.com/identity/protocols/OpenIDConnect)

 When creating your OAuth 2.0 credentials, you will need to specify a redirect URL.
-If you're running this sample locally, just use `http://localhost:8080/oauth2callback` as the value for the this.
+If you're running this sample locally, just use `http://localhost:8080/oauth2callback` as the value for this.

 Make sure you run `npm install` to load the dependencies